XPBytes/media_types-deserialization/README.md

 Add media types supported deserialization using your favourite deserializer, and (when supported and provided) media type validation.

+## Deprecated since `media-types-serialization@1.0.0`

+This library will nog longer receive updates because it has been completely obsoleted by changes in the `media-types-serialization`.
+That library now takes care of both input and output.

 ## Installation

 Add this line to your application's Gemfile: